gbif/la-website/_events/livingdata-2025.md

 date: 2025-04-21
 date_shown: 2025-10-21 to 2025-10-24
 type: Conference
-status: Upcoming
+status: Finished
 ---

 ## {{ page.title }}

 #### Description

-This session is part of the upcoming [Living Data 2025](https://www.livingdata2025.com/) conference.
+This session was part of the [Living Data 2025](https://www.livingdata2025.com/) conference.

-We will contribute to the session titled [How Living Atlases and Nodes Support Regional Environment Policy and Decision Making](https://www.livingdata2025.com/sessions.html?session=6798640).
+We contributed to the session titled [How Living Atlases and Nodes Support Regional Environment Policy and Decision Making](https://www.livingdata2025.com/sessions.html?session=6798640).

 The Living Atlas community continues to grow and evolve as organizations across the globe adopt configurable and controlled infrastructures to serve specific regional needs at the science–policy interface.